sonnym/sonnym.github.io-src/_posts/2014-02-05-hooks-in-angularjs-controllers.markdown

 ## The Situation

-Sometimes when working with nested scopes, you may encounter a situation in which some scope action depends on the status of some arbitarily nested controller.
+Sometimes when working with nested scopes, you may encounter a situation in which some scope action depends on the status of some arbitrarily nested controller.
 This could be a multi-part form built from reusable components, preventing the user from proceeding until complete, for example.